MattTS01/Quake-III-Arena-D3D11-HDR/README.md

+# Quake 3: Arena HDR
+Modified version of the Quake 3 Arena D3D11 port to support an HDR swapchain and tonemapping to HDR colour space.
+Very early and still requires a lot of work and tweaking.

+Currently checks for HDR support, creates an HDR swapchain, sets HDR metadata from new CVARs and tonemaps to within this range.

+Note: Currently does not support non-HDR displays at all.
+Will exit out on start-up if HDR support is not available.

+# HDR CVARs

+r_hdrformat - 0 HDR10 ST2084, 1 FP16 linear scRGB (not currently handled properly)
+r_maxoutput - sets the max display output for metadata and tonemapping in cd/m^2 r_minoutput - sets the min display output for metadata in cd/m^2 r_maxcll - sets the max content luminance in cd/m^2 r_maxfall - sets the max frame average luminance in cd/m^2

 # Quake 3: Arena NT #

 This is a version of the Quake 3: Arena source code built for x64 & ARM, Windows 8 and Windows Desktop, Direct3D 11, XAudio2 and XInput.